Python Security Guide

 time.sleep(300) # Wait 5 minutes before next scan

-Crucial: Make sure while loops can end.
-Always include code that eventually makes the condition false.
+Critical Safety: Make sure while loops can end.
+Always include logic that eventually makes the condition false, or you'll create infinite loops that consume resources and never terminate—a denial of service you accidentally inflicted on yourself.

 Loop Control: break and continue